Sloeber/arduino-eclipse-plugin/Eclipse update site/WebContent/fragments/how_to/update.md

 For each and every project go to the project properties->arduino.
 Verify your settings.  **Select apply and close.**

-Note that is is not "abnormal" that after a update the data in the preferences->arduino or project properties-arduino is completely wrong.
+Note that it is not "abnormal" that after a update the data in the preferences->arduino or project properties-arduino is completely wrong.